koox00/vm-server/README.md

 Deny from all

 ```
-Subscribed and setup newrelic to minitor the server.
+Subscribed and setup newrelic to monitor the server.

-url of the application
+Url of the application
 http://ec2-52-24-182-116.us-west-2.compute.amazonaws.com/

 vms ip `52.24.182.116` port `2200`